1871fotc/fotc/docs/about/legal.md

 While we make every reasonable effort to ensure the accuracy of information, some of the content on this site may contain inaccuracies or errors.

-Members of Aboriginal and Torres Strait Islander communities are advised that this site may contain names, images and moving images of deceased people.

-It may also include historically and culturally sensitive images and moving images, sound recordings, words, terms or descriptions; such material does not reflect our viewpoint but rather the social attitudes and circumstances of the period or place in which it was created.

 Links to other websites are inserted for convenience and do not constitute endorsement of material at those sites, or any associated organisation, product or service.

+## Cultural warning

+Members of Aboriginal and Torres Strait Islander communities are advised that this site may contain names, images, sound recordings and moving images of deceased people.

+This site may also include historically and culturally sensitive images and moving images, sound recordings, words, terms or descriptions; such material does not reflect our viewpoint but rather the social attitudes and circumstances of the period or place in which it was created.

 ## Acknowledgement of Traditional Owners